IlMusu/IlMusuEnchantmentsMod/README.md

 </p>

 ## LACERATION ENCHANTMENT (V)
 The <b><span style="color:purple">Laceration Enchantment</span></b> provides additional damage for weapon tools.
-Since it is a demonic enchantment, attacking an entity with an item containing this enchantment will damage also the player: at the maximum level, it will provide +37.5 additional damage and consume 25% of the player maxium health.
+Since it is a demonic enchantment, attacking an entity with an item containing this enchantment <b>will damage also the player</b>: at the maximum level, it will provide +37.5 additional damage and consume 25% of the player maxium health.

 <details>
 <summary><b>Details here</b></summary>